01boulanouar/minishell/readme.txt

-// we need to add some stx_e | or > followed by nothing or op followed by op ..

  // pip at the beginning

+// $ followed by "sdsdsd"